vladyslav-pauk/grad-stats/README.md

 ### Search

-1. **Type in the Search Bar**: Start typing the name of a university or program in the search bar.
+1. **Type in the Search Bar**: Start typing the name of a university or program in the search bar or press enter to open the overview page.
 2. **Navigate the Dropdown**: Use the arrow keys to navigate the dropdown list of universities.
 Press enter to select a university or click on the university name.
 3. **View Program Statistics**: Once a university is selected, the detailed statistics for that program will be displayed.